andreasvirkus/cottage/src/about.md

 # me

+I'm not much of a talker, but let me rant about myself for a bit.

 ## superpowers ⚡

 I'm an aspiring <span class="text__line-through">full-stack</span> front-end developer.
 I'm interested in all kinds of visual communication, but my major focus is on designing web interfaces.
 I love (and preach) all things Node, semantic HTML, the power of CSS & progressive enhancement.
 Lately I've really enjoyed tinkering with: